This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 UKVI website - Official Home Office website for the Student visa application

-Immigration Rules: Appendix ST - The laws and regulations of the Student visa
+Immigration Rules: Appendix Student - The laws and regulations of the Student visa

 Student Visa modernised guidance - These are instructions for the UKVI caseworker will use to assess your Student visa application